yinxiangshi/SMAPI/docs/technical/mod-package.md

 ## Release notes
 ## Upcoming release
-* Updated for Stardew Valley 1.5.5 and SMAPI 3.13.0. **The older versions are no longer supported.**
+* Updated for Stardew Valley 1.5.5 and SMAPI 3.13.0. **Older versions are no longer supported.**
+* Added `IgnoreModFilePaths` option to ignore literal paths.
 * Improved analyzer performance by enabling parallel execution.

 ## 3.3.0